SuperOfficeDocs/superoffice-docs/docs/en/email/inbox/learn/setup.md

 * User name: your full email address
 * Password: your email account password
-* SSL: On/Off - depends on your emails provider's settings (see settings for Outlook and Gmail)
+* SSL: On/Off - depends on your email provider's settings (see settings for Outlook and Gmail)

 ### Outgoing email settings